Don’t Need a Full Listing Presentation?

-After you say it, be quiet.
-Look them in the eye and wait for the answer.
+After you say it, wait for an answer.
+Be sure to look them in the eye (but not in an intimidating way).
 If they say yes, move on and list the home.

-The reason you're asking this question is that you want them to elaborate on why they need to sell.
-It can be a bummer if they aren’t motivated, but truthfully, if they are ready to get started, they’re probably motivated.
-They may respond with something like, “We just got a job relocation and we need to be out of here in two months, so we want to sell this thing ASAP,” or, “We're moving to a new home, and we already bought it, and we need to be out of here before the kids start school.”
+The reason for asking this question is that you want them to elaborate on why they need to sell.
+They may respond with something like, “We just got a job relocation and we need to be out of here in two months, so we want to sell this thing ASAP" or “We already purchased a new home, so we need to be out of here before the kids start school.”

-Whatever that answer is, connect with their reason and timeframe.
-Then say: “So, just to confirm, you need to sell within the next three months because you're relocating for a new job, is that correct?”
+Whatever the answer may be, connect with their reason and timeframe.
+Then say: “So, just to confirm, you need to sell within the next three months because you're relocating for a new job.
+Is that correct?”
 That's when you pull out the listing agreement.
 Start with the smaller commitments.
-I wouldn't recommend you start with discussing your commission or the listing price because those are bigger obstacles to get through.
+I wouldn't recommend starting with your commission or the listing price because those are bigger obstacles to get through.

-Instead, start with the disclosure agreement, or just anything to “check off” on the list, because the further they get into the process, the more committed they are to listing with you and the harder it is for them to back out when they get to the commission or the listing price.
+Instead, start with the disclosure agreement or anything else you need to “check off” on the list because the further they get into the process, the more committed they are to listing with you and the harder it is for them to back out when you get to the commission or the listing price.

 Want more great tips and strategies?
 Visit smartagents.com/leads.